top of page

 Value Appraisals for Art

-Commercial appraisals for art are not irrelevant, but they are based on factors and larger trends than what interests me here.
+Commercial art appraisals are not irrelevant, but they are based on factors and larger trends than what interests me here.

 Meaningfulness and Value

 Meaningfulness contributes to Value, whether or not commercial speculations are in play.
 The more an artwork means to you, the greater its value.
 I consider that a good rule of thumb for large and small art investors.
 It's not objective.
-One person may value a painting primarily because it garnered the highest auction price: its commercial price gives it meaning.
-Another person values it because it is one-of-a-kind, without necessarily caring what makes it unique: scarcity gives it meaning.
-Others value it because their friends or rivals do: social-rank gives it meaning.
+One person may value a painting primarily because it garnered the highest auction price: commercial price gives it meaning for them.
+Another person values it because it's one-of-a-kind, without necessarily caring what makes it unique: scarcity gives it meaning.
+Yet another person values it because their friends or rivals do: social-rank gives it meaning.
 These considerations contribute to art's value for sure.
-Viewers, as well as buyers, are curious to see the highest-priced artwork in world, or the rarest, the one receiving the most likes on social-media etc..
-Our culture affects us all.
-Aside from these factors, the meaning I'd like capture is located somewhere between the viewer and the actual work they look at.
+We're curious to see the highest-priced artwork in world, or the rarest, or the one receiving the most likes on social-media.
+Our culture and its preferred value categories affect us all.
+But, aside from these factors, the meaning I'd like capture is located somewhere between the viewer and the actual work they look at.

 How to Grasp What an Artwork Means?

-Much written about the meaning of art refers to modes or styles of painting (Modernism, Impressionism, Abstract Expressionism).
+Much written about the meaning of art refers to modes or styles of painting, like Modernism, Impressionism, and Abstract Expressionism.
 Art-history books as well as museum and gallery blurbs offer views on how a particular artwork relates to or breaks with trends and historical contexts.
-All such information is helpful for widening and focusing our appreciation of a particular artwork.
-But when we come to view an artwork in reality , that's not what involves us (unless we're art historians).
-When we look at a unfamiliar painting, thinking what it may mean , a related thought might intrude saying... "so what?"
+All such information is helpful for widening and focusing our appreciation of an artwork.
+But when we come to view an artwork in reality, that's not what hits us personally (unless we're art historians).
+We look at a unfamiliar painting, read the blurb, and still some of us wonder... "so what?"

-I wouldn't dare tell you what an artwork should mean.
-But I'll hazard the opportunity to say it should mean something to you, affecting you in some way, eliciting feelings, associations, nudges to stay with the work a bit longer or come back to see it again.
-It takes a bit of time, though, for a new work to register.
+I wouldn't dare say what an artwork should mean.
+But I'll hazard that it should mean something -- affecting us in some way, eliciting feelings, associations, nudging us to stay with it a bit longer or to come back and see it again.
+It takes a bit of time, though, for a new work of art to register.
 More than the 10-second average looking time tallied across museum-visitors (see the Art of Looking).

-If we don't get it when looking at a new work, its content is a good place to start.
-Representational art usually has a story to tell, so look into it.
-Abstract art's content may be less accessible, but just follow the visual marks, shapes, and colours.
-Bold?
-Timid?
-Wonky?
-If we spend a bit of time looking just at the these visual aspects of the painting, they tend to register on our sensory system and from that comes a wealth of perceptual information and related feelings.
+If we don't "get it" when looking at a new artwork, content is a good place to start.
+Representational art usually has a story to tell and looking tells it to us.
+Abstract art is less accessible as a story, but just follow the visual marks, shapes, and colours and your reactions to them.
+If we spend a bit of time looking at just these visual aspects of the painting, they tend to register on our sensory system ... and from that comes a wealth of perceptual information and related feelings, associations and, yes, meaning.

-Sometimes knowing what inspired a work helps us derive more meaning from it.
-If accurately conveyed, it offers clues about the artist's intent when painting and we can see if we moved in similar directions or not.
-Even more bluntly, if artists tell us their intent or what they sought to do a particular artwork, this nicely short-cuts the process of figuring this out for ourselves.
-Trouble is, artistic intent is often hard to put into words, especially with regard to nonrepresentational works.
+Sometimes knowing what inspired a work helps us derive meaning from it.
+If artists also tell us their intent, or what they sought to do a particular artwork, this short-cuts the process of figuring this out for ourselves.
+Trouble is, authentic intent is often hard to put into words and resorting to art jargon is a pain.
+But, once we've got a glimmer of the artist's intent, we can register if this is how the art impacts us or not.

-Knowing a bit about the artist's method or process in making the work can help us to get "inside" it.
-But this is irrelevant to many viewers.
-What seems more important is the viewer's own process in looking at the art.
-What happens?
-Are we affected, If yes, the artwork has some meaning for us, even if we don't like .
-If nothing, then we walk away.
-But (this is the artist speaking) consider that the same work viewed again at another time might , indeed, have an impact on you.
-Like with people, sometimes it depends on the right time and place.
+Knowing a bit about the artist's method or process in making the work can also help us get "inside" the artwork.
+But what seems especially important is the viewer's own process in looking at the art.
+What happens when we look?
+Are we affected?
+If yes, the artwork has some meaning for us: even if we don't "like" the work, it has some significance in its impact on us.
+If nothing happens, we just walk off.
+Even then, consider that the same work viewed again at another time might get to us.
+Like with people, the impression made by an artwork sometimes depends on it being the right time and place.

-To summarize, what the art shows (content) , how it was made (method, process), , what it seeks to do (intent ), and whether or not this is achieved (impact) all contribute to the artwork's meaning.
-Every artist statement on a website or in a gallery focuses on some or all of these points.
+To summarize, what the art says (content) , how it was made (method, process), what it seeks to do (inspiration and intent ), and whether or not this is achieved (subjective impact) contribute to the artwork's meaning.
+Useful artist or gallery statements could focus on some or all of these points.

 collage referring to artworks by Janet Strayer